Peter Carr (speedway rider): Speedway career

 In 1979, Carr joined his older brother Louis Carr at Ellesmere Port Gunners, for the 1979 National League season.
 He progressively increased his average in 1980 and 1981 before joining Belle Vue Aces for the 1982 British League season, again following his brother.

-While at Belle Vue, he won the 1982 league title and the British Speedway Under 21 Championship, the 1983 League Cup and was a World Under 21 finalist.
+While at Belle Vue, Carr won the 1982 league title and the British Speedway Under 21 Championship, the 1983 League Cup and was a World Under 21 finalist.
 For the 1985 season, he moved to Sheffield Tigers, where he spent fours seasons.

-He rode in his first final of the British Speedway Championship 1987.
+Carr rode in his first final of the British Speedway Championship 1987.
 From 1989 to 1990, he rode for Newcastle Diamonds.
 He returned to ride for two previous clubs, Sheffield (from 1991 to 1993) and Belle Vue from 1994 to 1995.
 At Sheffield, he twice surpassed a nine average.

-In 1997, he won the Premier League Riders Championship, held on 13 September at Brandon Stadium as an Edinburgh Monarchs rider, in addition to helping the Scottish club win the Knockout Cup.
-During his eight years at Edinburgh success came again in the form of another Knockout Cup in 1999 and the league title during the 2003 Premier League speedway season.
+In 1997, Carr won the Premier League Riders Championship, held on 13 September at Brandon Stadium as an Edinburgh Monarchs rider, in addition to helping the Scottish club win the Knockout Cup.
+During his eight years at Edinburgh, success came again in the form of another Knockout Cup in 1999 and the league title during the 2003 Premier League speedway season.

-At retirement he had earned 12 international caps for the England national speedway team.
+At retirement, Carr had earned 12 international caps for the England national speedway team.

 Family

-His brother Louis Carr was also a speedway rider.
+Carr's brother Louis was also a speedway rider.